Criticism of Spotify: Content withdrawals and delays

 In December 2021, Spotify removed albums by hundreds of comedians because of unpaid composition royalties.
 The comedians are represented by Spoken Giants, an administration company for spoken-word compositions.

 On January 3, 2023, after years of negotiations with Tommy Boy Records, American hip-hop group De La Soul announced that their first six albums would make their digital debut on March 3, 2023.
 The first single, "The Magic Number", was released on January 13, 2023.

 Garth Brooks and Joanna Newsom are some of the few major artists still missing from Spotify.
 Brooks has an exclusive deal with Amazon Music, while Newsom's main catalogue is not available on Spotify.
 She said that the streaming platform is "the banana of the music industry" and calls it "the villainous cabal of major labels".
 The only song available on Spotify by Newsom is her cover of The Muppet Shows theme song, from the soundtrack of the 2011 film The Muppets.

 On July 25, 2025, Australian band King Gizzard and the Lizard Wizard removed their catalog from Spotify.
 The band posted on Instagram: "New demos collection out everywhere except Spotify (fuck Spotify).
 You can bootleg it if you wanna."

 In August 2025, Canadian post-rock band Godspeed You!
 Black Emperor removed their entire discography from major streaming services, including Spotify.
 Their two albums released through Kranky—F♯ A♯ ∞ (1998) and Lift Your Skinny Fists Like Antennas to Heaven (2000)—remained temporarily available on Apple Music but were scheduled for removal.
 A representative for Kranky stated that the label allows artists to determine how their music is distributed.
 The band's catalog continued to be available for purchase and streaming through Bandcamp.
 The decision followed similar actions taken by Deerhoof, Xiu Xiu, and King Gizzard & the Lizard Wizard, who had withdrawn their music from Spotify earlier in 2025.
 Those groups cited concerns regarding investments made by Spotify chief executive officer Daniel Ek through his fund Prima Materia, which has financed Helsing, a defense company developing artificial intelligence software for military applications.

+In January 2026, Mexican rock band Café Tacuba removed their entire discography from Spotify.
+Frontman Rubén Albarrán wrote letters to Warner Music and Universal Music México to remove the band's music from Stupidfy [sic] because the streaming service "contradicts our artistic vision and our personal and band ethics".